 “Very well then, the Lord forgives you.
 Are you ready?”

 William and Mary waded out together.
-Barnaby gazed at the morning sky above the trees and tried to remember how terrifying she looked wailing in the pale moonlight.
+Levi gazed at the morning sky above the trees and tried to remember how terrifying she appeared wailing in the pale moonlight.
 Standing there in the warm air and watching the seagulls arrive on a developing breeze made the past night feel like a bad dream.

-They stood before him with their arms locked at the elbow as though they were presenting themselves for marriage.
+They stood before him with their arms locked at the elbow as though presenting themselves for marriage.

-Her face was plain and weathered.
-Barnaby could see why the men were unable to tell she was a man.
-When she smiled at William however, her eyes and nose crinkled and she took on the lovely, feminine appearance of a woman very much in love with her husband.
+Her plain, weathered face made confusing her for a man, easier.
+When she smiled at William however, her eyes and nose crinkled and she took on the lovely, feminine appearance of a woman enamored with her husband.

 “Do you forgive those who trespassed against you?”
-Barnaby asked.
+Levi asked.

 “Do you repent of your sins and ask for forgiveness?”